Rugby union in China: Women's XVs

 The China women's national rugby union team first played in 2006 and continued regularly until 2012.
 They began playing again in 2019, when they won the Asia Rugby Women’s Division 1 title with victory over both Singapore and the Philippines.
 However they later (just) lost a two-match playoff against Kazakhstan, so did not gain a spot in the 2021 Asian Women's Rugby Championship (which they won in 2006 and 2011), which would have given them a chance to qualify for the 2021 Women's World Cup.
+They have not played a test match since.

-As of 22 November 2021, China's women's XV side was ranked 23rd in the world.
+As of 15 August 2025, China's women's XV side was ranked 27th in the world, despite not having played a test match in six years.

 Men's XVs

 Ranking

-The China national rugby union team first played in 1997.
-As of 28 May 2018, China's men's XV side was ranked 87th in the world, down from 68th on 14 November 2016.
+The China national rugby union team first played in 1997 and last played in 2019.
+As of 15 August 2025, China's men's XV side was ranked 93rd in the world.
 Its highest ranking was 37th, which was achieved in the early 2000s.

-Under the points system used by World Rugby to rank rugby nations, China regularly scored between 46 and 49 points in the period 2003–2009.
-Since 2010, it has typically scored between 39 and 41 points.
+In August 2025, the Chinese Rugby Football Association announced that former Argentina U20 head coach Bernardo Urdaneta had been appointed to oversee the relaunch of the men's XV programme.

 Because they play so seldom, and with little media coverage, it is difficult to judge the standard of the men's XV team.
 In 2018, an opponent with experience in club rugby in Dunedin, New Zealand, compared the standard to "Dunedin premier two grade" and stated: "The Chinese side was huge but they were pretty robotic.
 They just did a lot of pods and it was all pretty slow.
 Not very expansive."
 A pod is a group of players who attack the same space together.
 When it is used correctly, defenders don't know which attacker will get the ball.

 Asian Rugby Championship

 China has been as high as Division 1 of the Asia Rugby Championship, most recently in 2008 when it was grouped with Singapore, Chinese Taipei and Sri Lanka.
 However, between 2015 and 2019, the team was in Division 3 East of the Asian Rugby Championship, alongside countries like Guam, Brunei and Laos.

 In the 2019 Asia Rugby Championship division tournaments, China went unbeaten against India and Indonesia, with 137 points for and only 27 against, gaining promotion to Division 2 in the process.
-Participation in Division 2 will enable the team to attempt qualification for the 2023 Rugby World Cup.
+Participation in Division 2 enabled the team to attempt qualification for the 2023 Rugby World Cup.
+However, this opportunity was lost, as the team has not played a test match since.